dzhw/questionMetadataPreparation/README.md

 devtools::test() # runs the test_that tests
 ```

-You can build the package on you local machine with
+You can build the package on your local machine with

 ``` bash
 R CMD build .